joomla/rfc/README.md

 # Joomla!
-Feature / Specification RfCs
+Feature / Specification RFCs

-The idea behind this repository is to provide a central place for RfCs for new features for the Joomla! projects and Specifications (interfaces) for further development.
+The idea behind this repository is to provide a central place for RFCs for new features for the Joomla! projects and Specifications (interfaces) for further development.

-The index of existing RfCs, whether they are in Pre-Draft state or accepted, is found in [index.md](index.md).
+The index of existing RFCs, whether they are in Pre-Draft state or accepted, is found in [index.md](index.md).

 ## Proposing a Joomla!
 Feature or a Joomla!
 Specification

 To propose a Feature / Specification:

-- fork this repo, create a branch, checkout that branch, add the Feature / Specification RfC in `proposed/`, push the branch to Github, and send a pull request; or,
+- fork this repo, create a branch, checkout that branch, add the Feature / Specification RFC in `proposed/`, push the branch to Github, and send a pull request; or,
 - create a ticket to start a discussion on Github; or,
 - start a conversation on the [CMS mailing list][joomla-dev-cms] for the CMS, the